 You need adequate space on top of your counter to place the filter.

-If you do not have enough space on your countertop, you can choose to have a filter stand, desk, or table to place your filter on.
+If you do not have enough space on your countertop, you can choose to have a filter stand, desk, or table to place your filter.
 If not, you might consider installing other types of water filters like under-sink water filters or faucet water filters.

 Impurities the system can filter